 - Gravity: which is set at a convenient “one-g,” quite handy for keeping everything in its place.

-- Neighbors: generally far enough away that they don’t bother us much, and those who do are generally more intelligent than average, needing to understand things like calculus, tachyons, and three-phase cyclotronic nuclear-fissionable uranium isotope molecular reconstructors for trans-dimensional physics.
+- Neighbors: usually far enough away that they don’t bother us much, and those who do are generally more intelligent than average, needing to understand things like calculus, tachyons, and superluminal FTL dynamics for hyperspatial physics.

 I don’t know about you, but I’m planning on spending the rest of my life right here on Earth.
 I have other plans thereafter.